LLM-for-Individuals-Groups-and-Society/llm-for-individuals-groups-and-society.github.io/pages/glb2022/index.md

 ## Format

-- A paper no longer than *4 pages* (excluding references and the appendices) using [the ACM “sigconf” LaTeX template](https://www.overleaf.com/latex/templates/association-for-computing-machinery-acm-sig-proceedings-template/bmvfhcdnxfty) (see [the instruction by the Web Conference 2022](https://www2022.thewebconf.org/cfp/research/)).
+- For unpublished submissions, please submit a paper no longer than *4 pages* (excluding references and the appendices) using [the ACM “sigconf” LaTeX template](https://www.overleaf.com/latex/templates/association-for-computing-machinery-acm-sig-proceedings-template/bmvfhcdnxfty) (see [the instruction by the Web Conference 2022](https://www2022.thewebconf.org/cfp/research/)).
 If your submission includes appendices, it is not necessary to submit the appendices as a separate PDF file.
 - This workshop is *non-archival*.
 Relevant findings that have been recently published are also welcome.
+For already published submissions, the paper can be submitted in the original format.
+These submissions will be very lightly reviewed for their relevance to this workshop.
 - The submission is single-blinded for the ease of data/code sharing.
 The reviewers are anonymized but the authors do not need to be anonymized in the submission.
 - Authors are *strongly encouraged* to include the corresponding datasets and code as supplementary materials in their submission.
 For large datasets or repositories, the authors can provide an external link through Github, Google drive, Dropbox, OneDrive, or Box.
 We limit the choice of storage platforms for security considerations.
 Please email the organizers if none of the listed platforms works for you.
 - If the data cannot be made publicly available, an extra section is required to illustrate how the results of the established benchmark may generalize to other graph data.